compassion, collaboration & cooperation iN transistion

 be put into IT (Information Technology) and subsequently distributed

-in a form which would be useful to all potential users.
+in a form which would be of mutual benefit to all potential users.

 Various add-ons to the BBC Micro - such as the Teletext Adaptor - were developed during the first year following its launch and at the first annual update of "The BBC Project" - @ The World Trade Centre, Tower of London - the world's first PAL Interactive Video System was demonstrated - based on the Model B version of the BBC Microcomputer - driving a Pioneer Laserdisc player utilising pulse code modulation (PCM) via the User Port and displaying to dual-screens ( PAL /Mode 7 teletext).